sphinx-doc/sphinx/Doc-3k/library/user.rst

    import user

-.. index:: builtin: execfile
+.. index:: builtin: exec

-The :mod:`user` module looks for a file :file:`.pythonrc.py` in the user's home directory and if it can be opened, executes it (using :func:`execfile`) in its own (the module :mod:`user`'s) global namespace.
+The :mod:`user` module looks for a file :file:`.pythonrc.py` in the user's home directory and if it can be opened, executes it (using :func:`exec`) in its own (the module :mod:`user`'s) global namespace.
 Errors during this phase are not caught; that's up to the program that imports the :mod:`user` module, if it wishes.
 The home directory is assumed to be named by the :envvar:`HOME`